JasperFx/wolverine/docs/guide/messaging/transports/local.md

 ## Conventional Local Messaging

-You can apply a conventional routing for message types to local queues using this syntax:
+Conventional local message routing is applied to every message type handled by the system that does not have some kind of explicit message type routing rule.
+You can override the message type to local queue configuration with this syntax:

 <!-- snippet: sample_local_queue_conventions -->
 <a id='snippet-sample_local_queue_conventions'></a>